 - 5.1.
 The Information Governance Board for CareTech Holdings Plc is responsible for the approval of the E-Safety Policy and for reviewing the effectiveness of the policy. - 5.2.
 Within each Location we have the DSL who is the E -safety Lead for their service.
 The role of the DSL and DSL Deputy has been described in detail in 25.00 Child Protection and safeguarding policy and procedure/section 6: Roles and Responsibilities.
-The role includes taking the lead responsibility for referring and managing safeguarding and child protection issues/cases (including online safety), unless management of a particular case is passed on to a more senior member of the organisation. - Governance Boards in our schools and colleges and Regional Heads of Homes meetings will discuss e-safety incidents and monitoring reports.
+The role includes taking the lead responsibility for referring and managing safeguarding and child protection issues/cases (including online safety), unless management of a particular case is passed on to a more senior member of the organisation.
+Beverley school has a designated CYOP ambassador, Matthew Castleton. - 5.3.
+Governance Boards in our schools and colleges and Regional Heads of Homes meetings will discuss e-safety incidents and monitoring reports.